“Miss Garland is as lovable off-screen as she has ever been in a picture role.” – Jimmie Fidler, 1943

 February 16, 1954: A Star Is Born was an Oscar favorite in advance of the upcoming awards ceremony.
 “This picture is nominated for all kinds of Academy Awards … We urge you not to miss it!

 February 16, 1959: Capitol Records released the stereo version of their new Judy Garland album, “Judy in Love.”
 The mono version had already been released, on November 3, 1958.
-The brilliant Nelson Riddle provided the flawless orchestrations and his orchestra.
+The brilliant Nelson Riddle provided flawless orchestrations with his orchestra.
 The cover art is flawless as well.

 “Judy in Love” is the only Garland album released by Capitol in which one of the tracks is different on the mono and stereo releases.
 “Zing!
 Went The Strings Of My Heart” has a slightly different ending on each release.

-Also on February 16, 1959: The stereo version of “Garland at the Grove” was released by Capitol Records.
+Also on February 16, 1959: The stereo version of “Garland at the Grove” was released by the label.
 The LP was the first “Judy in Concert” record ever released, recorded during the last night’s performance of Judy’s run at the venue on August 5, 1958.

 The mono version had been released on February 2, 1959.
 In those days it was common for albums to be released in both mono and stereo as many mono record players couldn’t handle stereo LPs.